AlfredoJSpera/react-vite-ts-template/README.md

 ## How to use the Theme Manager Hook

+The `useTheme` hook should be called only once in the app, preferably in a component to switch theme.
 See the file `src/components/ThemeSwitcher.tsx` to see an example of usage.
-The `useTheme` hook should be called only once in the app, preferably in a component to switch theme.

 You can:

 -   Switch to another theme
 -   Save/Edit/Delete custom themes (**optional**)

+> [NOTE]
+> If you don't want or need custom theming, you should delete all lines marked from `//!
+Delete if unnecessary` to `//! ---------------------` in these files:
+>
+> -   `src/hooks/useTheme.ts`
+> -   `public/theme-loader.js`

 ## How the Flash of Unstyled Content fix works